 One of the fundamental topics of Computer Science and Software Engineering that have varied applications and use in Data Science is Data Structures.
 Different types of data structures are the building block of any program or software, and it is a core construct to build any of the programs.
 A program is built using algorithms and data structures that are the natural, logical progression of the data, the bread and butter of Data Science.

 You have to pay heed to data structures to ensure that our programs and codes run effectively and orderly for the chosen data structure.
 Each data structure employs different operations.
 When you think about the future of data science and its implications, you need to learn about applying the algorithms that work well and fastest on the given data structure.
-This article will cover the data structure and its types, the types of trees in the data structure, their types, their applications, and how the types of data are related to the data structures.
+This article will cover the data structures, the types of trees in the data structure, their types, their applications, and how the types of data are related to the data structures.

 You may also want to read: What Is the Difference Between Data Science Vs. Computer Science?